 There’d also be no foreign laws to understand, and without any change in language, all you’d have to understand are the local accents.

-With new and used caravans for sale across many scenic spots in the UK, a sun-filled spot to get away to could be much closer than you think.
+With new and used caravans for sale across many scenic spots in the UK, the perfect holiday home could be much closer than you think.

 We ranked 64 UK coastal resorts and 32 global coastal resorts based on average house price, health index and crime rate to see where the best place to buy a holiday home would be.